 — Daniel Awcett, The Kingdom of Shadows.

 "Tim (Corrie) is amazing!
 We are still meeting, and he has been a great support.
-To have such an important figure of the British Film Industry taking an interest in my work has given me a huge amount of self-confidence to push forward."
+To have such an important figure in the British Film Industry taking an interest in my work has given me a huge amount of self-confidence to push forward."

 — Nikolai Galitzine, Wickham.